 Bad Heroin Hits Philly Streets, Making Junkies Crazy

-``It’s was like the front lines in ’Nam, like a MASH unit,″ said a security guard at Episcopal Hospital who spoke on condition of anonymity. ``Yelling, bodies coming in by the minute, cars zooming up, dropping junkies, and taking off.″
+A security guard at Episcopal likened it to the front lines in Vietnam, ``like a MASH unit,″ with ``bodies coming in by the minute, cars zooming up, dropping junkies, and taking off.″

 ``It’s a double-edge sword,″ said Capt.
 Arthur Woody of the police narcotics unit. ``You want to warn people there’s danger out there, but then some come in droves because they want to try some of that `good stuff.‴